Acorian0/devsettings/eclipse/Eclipse Tutorials.md

 12. Press **CTRL** and click on **System class identifier**.
 An editor window should open with the code of the *java.lang.System*.

-##Install additional Eclipse Plugins
+##Install Additional Productivity Eclipse Plugins
 Your Eclipse installation comprises a number of plugins.
 However some plugins that are important for your productivity are not part of the base installation.
+For maximum productivity consider installing also the following plugins.

+**Essential Productivity Plugins**

 * [Eclipse CheckStyle plugin](#checkstyle)
 * [Eclipse FindBugs plugin](#findbugs)
 * [Eclipse JAutodoc plugin](#jautodoc)

+**Additional Productivity Plugins**

 * [Eclipse ObjectAid UML plugin](#objectaid)
 * [Eclipse JadClipse plugin](#jadclipse)
 * [Eclipse JavaCC plugin](#javacc)

-##Troubleshooting
+##Troubleshooting your Eclipse Installation
 * Launch fails with the message `java.lang.NoClassDefFoundError: examples/MyClass.
 Exception in thread “main”`.
 This happens because the build process is failing.
 This type of failure can be caused by multiple reasons, yet the most common is because no *.class* is being generated.
 Go to *Window → Show view → Problems* and try correct the problems listed.
 Sometimes the problem is just a missing dependency among projects.